-- Before contacting Technical Support, you need your unique 12-digit TSID number.
+- Before contacting Technical Support, you need your product unique TSID number.
 The TSID number identifies your product and support status. - The TSID number is included on a white, bar-coded label, like this example:

-TSID: PTNNNNNYYWW

 THIS TSID NUMBER WILL BE REQUIRED WHEN CONTACTING TECHNICAL SUPPORT.
-(1P) PRODUCT P/N: PPPPPPPPPPPPPPPP

-(S) PRODUCT S/N: XXXXXXXXXXXXXXXX

-• Affix a copy of the TSID label to the CD jacket so that you don't lose it.
+Affix a copy of the TSID label to the CD jacket so that you don't lose it.
+In addition, it's recommended that you register your product so that you have easy access to your TSID when contacting Customer Support.